Telecommunications in Timor-Leste: Internet

 While ADSL and dedicated line infrastructure is offered by some of the operators, it is prohibitively expensive to install and is in most cases more expensive per GB than cellular options.
 Most individuals, organisations, and businesses thus rely on the cellular network for their Internet needs using smartphones, 4G modems and 4G routers.

 A fourth operator, Ceslink has applied to the government for a license to become a telecom operator, but as of September 2019 offers no services to the public.

 All operators rely on satellite communication for their uplink to the wider internet, which results in slow response times and drives up data prices.
 A project to physically connect Timor-Leste to Indonesia using a submarine fiber optic cable has been greenlit by the Government in 2018, but as of 2019, no progress appears to have been made.

-Alternatively, in January 2022 it was announced Timor Leste Telecommunications provider SACOMTEL had signed an agreement with global subsea cable systems provider Inligo Networks to become the landing partner for a new cable system between the USA and Singapore called the Asia Connect Cable or ACC-1.
+Alternatively, in January 2022 it was announced Timor Leste Telecommunications provider SACOMTEL had signed an agreement with global subsea cable systems provider Inligo Networks to become the landing partner for a new cable system between the US and Singapore called the Asia Connect Cable or ACC-1.
 The news was further confirmed by Inligo Networks some days later.
 The system is expected to connect the country in 2024.

 According to the International Telecommunication Union, 13.4% of the population was connected to the internet with the vast majority of users using cellular internet.
 However, according to the World Bank, in 2015, 23% of the population is connected to the Internet.
 As of 2017, 27.493% of the population is connected to the Internet.
 According to Timor Telecom about 94% of the population is able to access cellular phone and internet services.

 Timor Telecom has sought to block some voice over IP services on its network such as Skype, however in 2019 there is no evidence to suggest that any operators are blocking specific services or protocols.

 The concept of net neutrality does not seem to apply to Timor-Leste's and operators.
 Telemor and Telkomcel offer heavily discounted social media packages, with a focus on services owned by Facebook.
 Telkomcel also offers their customers limited free access to services under the Internet.org umbrella.